 Guest to discuss the mood and emotions of the electorate on PBS News Hour, Beverly Gage, January 26, 2016.

-Beverly Gage quoted on faculty diversity in Alex Zhang, "In and Out: A Revolving Door for Yale's Professors of Color?"
+Beverly Gage quoted on faculty diversity by Alex Zhang, "In and Out: A Revolving Door for Yale's Professors of Color?"
 Yale Daily News, November 17, 2015.

 "Will Occupy Wall Street Movement Stand Apart from U.S. Party Politics?," Beverly Gage, PBS NewsHour, October 17, 2011.